spinnylights/vulkan-notes/vulkan_notes.md

 ```

 You should also be careful not to accidentally assign the same
-location and component to two different variables, as this is
+location and component to two different variables in a block;
-also in error:
+this is in error, as we discussed earlier:

 ```glsl
 layout(location = 1) out broken_blk {